RevanthRameshkumar/DeepRD/README.md

 # DeepRD
 Evaluation toolset for LLMs using parameterized graph complexity

+## Abstract
+Large language models (LLMs) have shown significant progress in reasoning tasks.
+However, recent studies show that transformers and LLMs fail catastrophically once reasoning problems exceed modest complexity.
+We revisit these findings through the lens of large reasoning models (LRMs) -- LLMs fine-tuned with incentives for step-by-step argumentation and self-verification.
+LRM performance on graph and reasoning benchmarks such as NLGraph seem extraordinary, with some even claiming they are capable of generalized reasoning and innovation in reasoning-intensive fields such as mathematics, physics, medicine, and law.
+However, by more carefully scaling the complexity of reasoning problems, we show existing benchmarks actually have limited complexity.
+We develop a new dataset, the Deep Reasoning Dataset (DeepRD), along with a generative process for producing unlimited examples of scalable complexity.
+We use this dataset to evaluate model performance on graph connectivity and natural language proof planning.
+We find that the performance of LRMs drop abruptly at sufficient complexity and do not generalize.
+We also relate our LRM results to the distributions of the complexities of large, real-world knowledge graphs, interaction graphs, and proof datasets.
+We find the majority of real-world examples fall inside the LRMs' success regime, yet the long tails expose substantial failure potential.
+Our analysis highlights the near-term utility of LRMs while underscoring the need for new methods that generalize beyond the complexity of examples in the training distribution.

 # Citation
 This repo contains code to perform the experiments and analysis in our paper: "Reasoning Models Reason Well, Until They Don’t" https://arxiv.org/abs/2510.22371